 '''

-if (this.isEmpty())

-throw new Error ("Drawing.firstLine(): empty");
+throw new Error ("firstLine() of empty drawing");

-else

 return this.first;

 }

 // Accessor for the rest of the drawing

-public Drawing restDrawing () {
+public Drawing restLines () {

 if (this.isEmpty())

-throw new Error ("Drawing.restDrawing(): empty");
+throw new Error ("restLines() of empty drawing");

-else

 return this.rest;

 }

 '''

 A couple of things to notice.
 First off, I explicitly use this. as a qualifier when invoking a method of the current object, or accessing a field of the current object.
 Also, to report an error, I throw an exception (in this case, the Error exception).
 We will see exceptions in more detail later on in the course.